fizzed/stork/README.md

     or more console and/or daemon JVM/Java apps that users will execute -- as well as the companion scripts to run those scripts across numerous operating systems (e.g. starting your daemon at boot, running as a true service on Windows).
-This process is repeatable and consistent across whatever build system you're using -- by being built as a library with build tool integration via plugin.
+This part of Stork is a stand-alone Java library that isn't directly tied to any single build tool.
+Thus, you are not locking yourself into a workflow that relies so much on your build tool.

  2. Assembly - package your application into a well-defined, canonical application layout with a consistent location for your launcher scripts, jars, config